ameijin/etl_utilities/src/etl/database/readme.md

 ### 1. Connector Class

-The `Connector` class is used to establish connections to SQL databases including SQL Server, PostgreSQL, and MySQL.
+The `DatabaseConnector` class is used to establish connections to SQL databases including SQL Server, PostgreSQL, and MySQL.

 #### Usage